A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Evaluation

-MT outputs are almost always evaluated using metrics like BLEU and METEOR which use n-gram overlap between the translation and reference sentence to judge translation quality.
-However, these metrics do not look for specific discourse phenomena in the translation, and thus may fail when it comes to evaluating the quality of longer pieces of generated text.\footnote{ Some works \cite{Gong:15, Xiong:19, Saunders:2020, liu2020multilingual} extend the standard automatic metrics, such as BLEU and METEOR, to documents by concatenating the sentences within a document into one long sentence and then applying the traditional metric to it.
+MT outputs are almost always evaluated using metrics like BLEU and METEOR, which use n-gram overlap between the translation and reference sentence to judge translation quality.
+However, these metrics do not look for specific discourse phenomena in the translation, and thus may fail when it comes to evaluating the quality of longer pieces of generated text.\footnote{ Some works \cite{Gong:15, Xiong:19, Saunders:2020, liu2020multilingual} extend the standard automatic MT metrics to documents by concatenating the sentences within a document into one long sentence and then applying the traditional metric to it.
 This type of evaluation is still limited as it does not consider discourse aspects of the text.} A recent study by L{\"a}ubli et al. \citep{Laubli:18} contrasts the evaluation of individual sentences and entire documents with the help of human raters.
 They found that the human raters prefer human translations over machine-generated ones when assessing adequacy and fluency of translations.
-Hence, as translation quality improves, there is a dire need for document-level evaluation since errors related to discourse phenomena remain invisible in a sentence-level evaluation.
+Hence, as translation quality improves, there is a dire need for document-level MT evaluation methods since errors pertaining to discourse phenomena remain invisible in sentence-level evaluation.

-There has been some work towards proposing new evaluation metrics for specific discourse phenomena, which may seem promising but there is no consensus among the MT community about their usage.
-Most of these perform evaluation based on a single reference sentence and do not take the context into account with the exception of \cite{Smith:18} (as will be described in Section~\ref{subsec:auto-eval}).
+There has been some promising work towards proposing new evaluation metrics for specific discourse phenomena, but there is no consensus among the MT community about their usage.
+Most of these metrics perform evaluation based on a single reference sentence, with the exception of \cite{Smith:18}, without taking the context into account (except \cite{Jwalapuram:19}) as will be described in Section~\ref{subsec:auto-eval}.
 There are also those that suggest using evaluation test sets (Section~\ref{subsec:test-eval}) or better yet combining them with semi-automatic evaluation schemes \citep{Guillou:18}.
 More recently, Stojanovski and Fraser \cite{Stojanovski:18} proposed to use oracle experiments for evaluating the effect of pronoun resolution and coherence in MT.
-The works introducing document-level MT evaluation approaches are outlined in Table~\ref{table:dis-eval}.
-For a more elaborate review of studies that evaluate NMT output specifically in terms of analysing limitations of the translation of contextual phenomena, we direct the reader to \cite{Popescu-Belis:19}.
+Table~\ref{table:dis-eval} outlines the works introducing document-level MT evaluation approaches.
+For a more elaborate review of studies that evaluate NMT output specifically in terms of analysing its limitations when translating discourse phenomena, we direct the reader to \cite{Popescu-Belis:19}.